GoogleChrome/web.dev/src/site/content/en/push-notifications/push-notifications-client-codelab/index.md

 ---
 layout: codelab
-title: "Codelab: send push notifications"
+title: "Codelab: Build a push notifications client"
 authors:
-  - katejeffreys
   - kaycebasques
-description: |
+description: >
-  A hands-on tutorial where you use the Notifications API to request notification permissions and send notifications.
+  A step-by-step interactive tutorial that shows you how to build a server that manages push notification subscriptions and sends web push protocol requests to a push service.
-date: 2020-11-05
+date: 2020-11-11
-glitch: send-push-notifications-codelab-incomplete
+glitch: push-notifications-client-codelab-incomplete
-glitch_path: .env
 related_post: push-notifications-overview
 tags:
   - notifications